 You can't make significant organizational or personal changes without data.
 This included pre and post assessment, creating a dashboard for monitoring and assessing your progress.
 At Ranemaker institute we believe data and research makes good decision making.
 We are interested in also partnering with organizations and institutions in doing research in showing diversity being a competitive advantage for individuals and organizations.

-The first step is knowledge and many organizations need to train their employees on unconscious biases, stereotype threat, micro-aggression, growth mindset and transformational leadership to help their organization better embrace diversity and inclusion and understand its affect on business and how it can be your competitive advantage.
-We provide online or onsite training services.
+The first step is knowledge and many organizations need to train their employees on understanding discrimination, harassment, unconscious biases, cultural awareness, stereotype threat, micro-aggression, growth mindset and transformational leadership to help their organization better embrace diversity and inclusion and understand its affect on business and how it can be your competitive advantage.
+We provide onsite training services.
+Online training will be available in 2019.

 In addition, to build an organization that values diversity and inclusion the team needs to also see how diversity and inclusion can be fun.
 We provide moral and team building training events focused on diversity and inclusion.